Congress Center

 Congress Center (formerly the Orbanco Building and Security Pacific Plaza) is an office building completed in 1980 in Portland, Oregon.
-It is currently the ninth tallest building in the city.
+It is currently the fifteenth tallest building in the city.
 The building's current name dates to January 2002.

 History

 Construction began in 1978 and was completed in 1980.
 It was named the Orbanco Building, for its largest tenant, Orbanco Inc., which at the time of groundbreaking was set to lease around 30 percent of the space.
 That company's two largest subsidiaries, Oregon Bank (established in 1887) and Northwest Acceptance Corporation, were set to be headquartered in the building.
 Oregon Bank moved to the new building from another downtown location in March 1980.
 The building earned Gold Leadership in Energy and Environmental Design (LEED) certification from the U.S. Green Building Council in 2012 for its sustainability.
 American Realty Advisors and Unico Properties LLC purchased the building in December 2016 for $85 million from Shorenstein Properties.